desertbit/glue/README.md

 //  - "connected"
 socket.state();

-// sessionID returns the socket session ID.
+// socketID returns the socket's ID.
-// This is a cryptographically secure pseudorandom number. socket.sessionID();
+// This is a cryptographically secure pseudorandom number. socket.socketID();

 // send a data string to the server.
 // One optional discard callback can be passed.